By Root Freedom | Natural Wellness

 - 1 tablespoon sweet almond oil

 Where to get herbs: Click the links above for your dried herbs and oils from Starwest Botanicals.
-Grow your own garden herbs with seeds from Seeds_Now
+Grow your own garden herbs with seeds from Seeds Now

 Gifting Herbal Bath Salts